AryanKumarOfficial/AryanKumarOfficial/README.md

 - **Tools and Platforms**: Git, GitHub, WordPress, Shopify
 - **Styling**: Tailwind CSS

+---

 ## 🚀 Current Projects

-- **Interactive 3x3 Matrix React App**: Developing an interactive application using React that includes a 3x3 matrix feature, an About page, and a Contact Us page.
+- **Stack Overflow Clone**: Developing a clone of Stack Overflow using Next.js and Appwrite, focusing on creating a responsive, interactive, and full-featured Q&A platform.

+---

 ## 📫 Contact Me